gvwilson/thirdbit/src/fiction/iffy/index.md

 her nosebleed left a streak of red.

 "You scared me, sweetie," Aunt Naggie whispered.
-"You were shoutin' and all such."
+"You were shoutin' an' all."

 Iffy let out a shaky breath and worked her tongue in her mouth.
 "Is this curry powder?" she asked in weak disgust.